ChetanKarwa/CampView/README.md

 ## Authentication

 ### Add user Model
 - Install all packages needed for auth
 - Define user model

 ### Register
 - configure Passport
 - Add register route
 - Add register template

 ### Login
 - Add login routes
 - Add login templates

 ### Logout
 - Add logout route
 - Prevent User from adding a comment if not signin
 - Add links to navbar
 - Show hide auth links correctly

+## Refactor the routes
+- Basically make our app.js simple and smaller so that its easy to understand